Solamente0/bunny-stream-android/player/README.md

-# BunnyStreamPlayer - Video Playback
+# BunnyVideoPlayer - Video Playback

-A feature-rich video player specifically optimized for Bunny's CDN.
-It provides smooth playback with adaptive bitrate streaming, customizable controls, support for multiple video formats, and integration with Bunny's analytics.
-The player includes features like Google Cast support, DRM support and customizable UI elements.
+BunnyVideoPlayer is an Android library that provides an easy-to-use video player implementation built on top of media3 APIs (previously ExoPlayer).

+## Overview

+This library simplifies video playback in Android applications by providing:

+- A flexible player component for seamless integration
+- Support for multiple video formats including HLS
+- Customizable UI components
+- Cast support for Chromecast devices
+- Built-in fullscreen handling
+-
 ## Installation

 Declare dependency in your project's `build.gradle.kts`: